Vibe coding leaves me with a very sour taste

 Don’t become or remain a fool with a tool

-I dislike that it mirrors the stupid and slow trial-and-error development process I strived so hard (and succeeded) to escape from almost 2 decades ago, in an industry that is not about software.
+• I dislike that it mirrors the stupid and slow trial-and-error development process (in an industry that is not about software) that I strived so hard and managed to to escape from almost 2 decades ago.

-I dislike more than anything else that (some) people once again seem to prefer taking the lazy path towards outcomes without spending time to understand the trade-offs, compromises and sacrifices their actions have, not only on the outcome / the product, but on themselves too.
+• I dislike more than anything else that (some; many?) people once again seem to gravitate so eagerly towards taking the lazy path towards outcomes, without spending time to understand the trade-offs, compromises and sacrifices their actions have, not only on the outcome / the product, but on themselves too.
 And I would not care about that; you do you, if you are one of those people.
 But spare us the incessant vomit of regurgitated “thought leadership”.

 But, again, this “AGI” thing… sorry, this isn’t it.
-I remain unconvinced.
-Remain skeptical.
+I remain unconvinced, and it’s a good idea for all of us to remain skeptical.

 Will I vibe-code ever again?